-List some practical difficulties involved in getting accurate results from a mailed survey.
-Click to see Answer result of that study.
+7. List some practical difficulties involved in getting accurate results from a mailed survey.

 (Answers will vary.)
 Many people will not respond to mail surveys.
 If they do respond to the surveys, you cannot be sure who is responding.
 In addition, mailing lists can be incomplete.